thearnica/react-media-match/README.md

     />
 </MediaServerRender>
 ```
-If prediction has failed - it will inform you.
+If prediction has failed - it will inform you, and might help to mitigate rendering issues.

 ## API
  react-media-match provides an API for "default" queries, and a factory method to create custom media queries.